-So here we are in the year 2008, and I actually agree to sit down and
+So here we are in the year 2008,

 write about being black, American and experimental.
 The genesis springs